Nales54/LycansNewRoles/Thunderstore/README.md

 - All roles are explained by holding the Crouch key - no need to remember them!
 - 15 new secondary roles that can be assigned in addition to the main role: you can be a "Villager - Howler", able to raise your voice range once per day, or a "Wolf - Alcoholic", able to drink potions in Wolf form to heal yourself...
 - 4 "Solo" roles that side neither with the villagers nor the wolves - they have a specific win condition
-- 5 Wolf roles that replace a regular Wolf (like the Hunter would replace a Villager), as well as a Traitor role
+- 7 Wolf roles that replace a regular Wolf (like the Hunter would replace a Villager), as well as a Traitor role
-- 4 new potion effects
+- 4 new potion effects: Deaf, Midas, Vampire, Tiny
 - New Sabotage mechanic that allows the Wolves to gain the upper hand in a different wave, but also has risks
 - Trap changes: they can now be disarmed and require a small time to set up
 - Option for anonymous votes